Stewart Lee: 2009–2010: Comedy Vehicle

 Stewart Lee's Comedy Vehicle, a comedy series featuring standup and sketches, began a six-episode run on 16 March 2009.
 The executive producer was Armando Iannucci and the script editor was Chris Morris.

 The first episode received positive reviews from The Independent and the Daily Mirror.
 Lee wrote a negative review of the show in Time Out in which he described himself as "fat" and his performance as "positively Neanderthal, suggesting a jungle-dwelling pygmy, struggling to coax notes out of a clarinet that has fallen from a passing aircraft".
 The Guardian described it as "the kind of TV that makes you feel like you're not the only one wondering how we came to be surrounded by so much unquestioned mediocrity".
 One of the show's few negative reviews came in the Sunday Mercury, "His whole tone is one of complete, smug condescension".
-Lee used the line to advertise his next stand-up tour.
-Lee frequently uses negative reviews on his posters in order to put off potential audience members who are unlikely to be fans of his comedy style.
+Lee used the line to advertise his next stand-up tour; he frequently uses negative reviews on his posters to put off potential audience members who are unlikely to like his comedy style.

 The first episode was watched by approximately one million viewers.
 The series was the BBC's second most downloaded broadcast during its run.
 In May 2010, the series was nominated for a BAFTA TV Award for best comedy programme.
 The series won a BAFTA for best comedy programme in 2012.
 The show was cancelled after four seasons on BBC Two.